thrasr/CheapAmateurHumor/README.md

-CustomizedAgainstHumanity
+CheapAmateurHumor
 =========================

-Generate custom [Cards Againts Humanity (CAH)](http://cardsagainsthumanity.com) cards that can be professionally printed to be compatible with your deck.
+Generate custom cards that can be professionally printed to be compatible with your [Cards Againts Humanity (CAH)](http://cardsagainsthumanity.com) deck.

 Cards will be designed for use with [printerstudio.com](http://www.printerstudio.com/make-your-own-custom-cards.aspx).
 I have no affiliation whatsoever with printerstudio.com.
 Card designs may be suitable for use with other printing companies, however they may require adjustments in design to meet the printer's specifications.